-In Australia and the UK, the pension payments are linked to the Consumer Price Index ('CPI'), although certain limitations apply.
+In Australia and the UK, the pension payments are linked to the Consumer Price Index (CPI), although certain limitations apply.

-AASB 119.139(a) The plan assets are managed by a pension fund that is legally separated from the Group.
-The board of trustees of the pension fund is required by its articles of association to act in the best interest of the fund and it is responsible for setting the investment policies.
+The plan assets are managed by a pension fund that is legally separated from the Group.
+The Board of Trustees of the pension fund is required by its articles of association to act in the best interest of the fund and it is responsible for setting the investment policies.
 The Group has no representation on the board of the fund.
 The plan exposes the Group to actuarial risks such as interest rate risk, investment risk, longevity risk and inflation risk.